 As there are many distinct administrative systems at the university, this policy will be implemented in phases as resources allow.

 Examples of where the legal name must be used: transcripts, enrollment and degree verifications, health insurance and Health Center documents, Financial Aid documents, Student Accounts, International student reporting, Study Abroad, student employment and payroll.
-Examples of where the preferred name will be used: Class and Grade rosters (both sage and Latte), Final Exam attendance sheets, Advisee lists, Degree Audit screens, on-line directory.
+Examples of where the preferred name will be used: Class and Grade rosters (both Workday and Latte), Final Exam attendance sheets, Advisee lists, Degree Audit screens, on-line directory.